 Oh, budgets, the thorn in every bride’s side!
 I know everyone is different but my do not scrimp list would include the following:

-Tell us a little about what you’re doing now, and what your hobbies are (other than blogging)
+Tell us a little about what you’re doing now and your hobbies

 Cinematography: Andrew Logan Price